 Fortunately, there are sensible steps to take both to prevent stitch from happening and to get rid of it once it occurs.
-If a stitch grips you during activity, one quick remedy is simply to change your breathing pattern.
+If a stitch grips you during an activity, one quick remedy is to change your breathing pattern.
 In athletes whose sports involve running, breathing and stitch are linked together because most athletes synchronise their breathing in line with their running rhythm and breathe in and out as the same leg strikes the ground.

 Let us look at a specific example of this.
 In endurance runners, one of the most popular striding breathing linkages is 2:1.
-That simply means that two complete strides are taken for each breathing cycle (a breathing cycle consists of an inhalation and an exhalation).
-To calculate strides, you count only when the left or right foot hits the ground, not both.
+That means that two complete strides are taken for each breathing cycle (a breathing cycle consists of inhalation and exhalation).
+To calculate strides, you count when the left or right foot hits the ground, not both.
 So, a 2:1 striding breathing linkage would mean that a runner might exhale when their right foot hits the ground and inhale the next time the right foot strikes terra firma (that is two strides and one breathing cycle).
 This pattern will be repeated over and over again, so the runner will exhale only when the right foot strikes the ground.

 This pattern can lead to problems, because the diaphragm springs upward when we breathe out, increasing the tension on those flimsy ligaments.
 If we always breathe out when our right foot hits the ground, that means the jolting action of the foot will quickly lift the liver upward, but the massive organ will then fall back suddenly while the diaphragm is in its up position.
-That creates an immense pressure on the diaphragm, which can then go into the kind of painful spasm.
+That creates immense pressure on the diaphragm, which can then go into a kind of painful spasm.